Cray-HPE/docs-csm/operations/network/network_management_install_guide/mellanox/check_kea_dhcp_logs.md

-# Check Kea DHPC logs
+# Check KEA DHCP logs

 In order to check the logs for the pod you'll need to know the pod name, run this command to see the pod name: